AI Real Estate Assistant Development Cost: Factors and Budgeting Tips

 biz-icon AI Summary Powered by Biz4AI

-• Total Cost Range: Building an AI assistant for real estate ranges from $35,000 to $120,000+, depending on features, platforms, and AI complexity.
+On average, the cost to develop an AI real estate assistant ranges from $35,000 to $120,000+, depending on features, platform choices, AI capabilities and integration complexity.

 What Is an AI Real Estate Assistant?